 Polignano is also the hometown of Domenico Modugno whose famous song ‘Nel Blu Dipinto Di Blu’ (‘In the blue painted blue’ aka ‘Volare’) was the 1958 Eurovision entry for Italy, back when they still took part.
 Most people are probably more familiar with the Dean Martin version.
 Modugno’s beautiful lyrics were apparently inspired by the vivid natural blues of the sea and sky at Polignano and you can see his ecstatic statue on a clifftop with the Adriatic as its background.
 I spent the day wandering around the old town looking at the pretty old buildings and taking in the views.

 Unfortunately a fair few of my photos didn’t come out well as the sun wasn’t in the best position and I was still learning how to use my camera, apologies for that.
 There are lots more pretty sights than the few I show here.

 I wasn’t planning to do any shopping but I found it hard to walk past Oro Della Terra at 41 Piazza Vittorio Emanuele without stopping in to look at their local food products.
 The nice lady working there pressed me to taste their De Carlo olive oil www.oliodecarlo.com which was fantastic.
 I left the shop, walked round the town but just couldn’t get the fragrance and taste out of my head, so I went back and bought four bottles, much to her amusement!
-I’m currently trying to source it in the UK as it really was some of the best I’ve ever had.

 The main reason I’d come here though was to eat…